 Component Definition Client A user interface to the server.
 Provides facilities for the creation, modification, maintenance, and monitoring of behavior models.
-Web client A user interface to the server.
-Meant to be used only for monitoring a network.
 Administrator A user interface to the server.
 Provides facilities for NerveCenter configuration.
 Command line interface (CLI) Provides a subset of client commands for use from the command line, programs, and scripts.
 Platform/node source The network management platform that provides and monitors a list of nodes to be monitored by the server.
-Platforms/events The network management platforms that the server informs as an alarm action.
+Helps you plan and carry out your NerveCenter upgrades and new installations.
+Use the Release Notes in conjunction with this book.
+The network management platforms that the server informs as an alarm action.
 Other NerveCenters Other NerveCenter servers that can accept Informs from the server, allowing correlation across multiple domains.
-SNMP agents Agents running on managed nodes that generate traps and respond to NerveCenter polls.
-ODBC Driver The NerveCenter server's interface to its database.
-Mibcomp Utility to compile and merge MIBs into the NerveCenter master MIB.
-Configuration Settings Repository for NerveCenter configuration parameter values- NerveCenter.xml configuration file (UNIX) and the Registry (Windows).
+SNMP agents Agents running on managed nodes that generate traps and respond to NerveCenter polls. mibTool Utility to compile and merge MIBs into the NerveCenter master MIB.
+Configuration Settings Repository for NerveCenter configuration parameter values- NerveCenter. xml configuration file (UNIX) and the Registry (Windows).
 Behavior model .mod files ASCII files containing exported behavior models and their components.